What does investing actually mean?

 Pou résumé

-If that seems close to saving but not quite the same thing, it’s because it is.
+If stacking money aside seems similar to investing but not quite the same, that’s because it isn’t.
 Understanding the difference between saving and investing is a good next step.

 Previous